dominiquejohnsonwr/CultureCrafts/README.md

 ## Overview

-#### CultureCrafts is an online e-commerce website where you can shop for customized and personalized crafty creations right from the comfort of wherever you are.
+#### CultureCrafts is an online e-commerce website where you can showcase your own and/or shop for others customized and personalized crafty creations right from the comfort of wherever you are.

 ## MVP